 After obtaining his M.Sc. in Molecular and Cellular Biology from Heidelberg University, Ahmad joined the Korbel group with a Darwin-Trust fellowship.
 His research interest is applying spatial transcriptomics on primary cancerous tissues to characterize the tumor microenvironment and its underlying genomic heterogeneity.

 Marco is a postdoctoral fellow working at the intersection between cancer cell biology and genomics.
 His current research focuses on the characterization of chromosomal instability mechanisms by bridging smart imaging and single-cell omics.
 Marco did his PhD at the University of Heidelberg and Helmholtz International Graduate School, working at the German Cancer Research Center.

 Lucca Derks, Intern

 Lucca is studying Cancer, Stem Cells & Developmental Biology at Utrecht University (The Netherlands).
 In January 2020, Lucca joined the group to complete her final master internship.
 She will work with Marco on identifying and analysing tumour samples harbouring signs of chromosomal instability.

-Busra is a MMPU PhD student at the Molecular Pediatric Oncology Group of Prof. Andreas Kulozik and Jan Korbel and performing her research at EMBL and the Heidelberg University Hospital.
+Busra is performed her doctoral thesis within the MMPU at the Molecular Pediatric Oncology Group of Prof. Andreas Kulozik and Jan Korbel, performing now her research at EMBL and the Heidelberg University Hospital.